QUILLIVANT XR- methylphenidate hydrochloride suspension, extended release

 QUILLIVANT XR also contains the following inactive ingredients: sodium polystyrene sulfonate, povidone, triacetin, polyvinyl acetate, sucrose, anhydrous trisodium citrate, anhydrous citric acid, sodium benzoate, sucralose, poloxamer 188, corn starch, xanthan gum, talc, banana flavor, and silicon dioxide.

 Methylphenidate is a racemic mixture comprised of the d- and l-isomers.
 The d-isomer is more pharmacologically active than the l-isomer.
-Methylphenidate is thought to block the reuptake of norepinephrine and dopamine into the presynaptic neuron and increase the release of these monoamines into the extraneuronal space.
+The mode of therapeutic action in ADHD is not known.
+Methylphenidate blocks the reuptake of norepinephrine and dopamine into the presynaptic neuron and increases the release of these monoamines into the extraneuronal space.

 Following a single, 60 mg oral dose of QUILLIVANT XR in 28 healthy adult subjects in a crossover study under fasting conditions, d-methylphenidate (d-MPH) mean (± SD) peak plasma concentrations of 13.6 (± 5.8) ng/mL occurred at a median time of 5.0 hours after dosing (Figure 2).
 The relative bioavailability of QUILLIVANT XR compared to Methylphenidate IR oral solution (2×30 mg, q6h) is 95%.